 - Attributes: This page shows the tree structure of the current DEXi model.
 There, you can check attributes that constitute chart's dimensions. - Options: This page shows the list of currently defined options.
 You can check individual options to be displayed in the current chart.
-Notice that this selection also determines which options are displayed in reports or exported to files.
+This selection also determines which options are displayed in reports or exported to files.